STUDENT FINANCIAL AID

-The TELS program consists of Tennessee HOPE Scholarship, General Assembly Merit Scholarship, Aspire Award, Tennessee Hope Access Grant, Tennessee Non-traditional Lottery Scholarship, and Tennessee Hope Foster Care Grant.
-To receive the most current information and to learn more about the individual programs, go to www.tn.gov/CollegePays.
+The TELS program consists of the Tennessee HOPE Scholarship, General Assembly Merit Scholarship, Aspire Award, Tennessee Hope Access Grant, and Tennessee Hope Foster Care Grant.
+To receive the most current information and to learn more about the individual programs, visit the State of Tennessee’s CollegePays website.

-Apply with the Free Application for Federal Student Aid (FAFSA), available at www.fafsa.ed.gov.
+Apply with the Free Application for Federal Student Aid (FAFSA).
 Motlow must be listed first in the “School Choice” section of the student’s FAFSA.

-FAFSA’s must be received by September 1 for fall semester and February 1 for spring and summer semesters.
+FAFSAs must be submitted by September 1 for fall semester and February 1 for spring and summer semesters.
 Early application is recommended.

 Maintain institutional satisfactory academic progress and TELS progression requirements.

-Maintain a minimum part-time enrollment (not less than 6 hours in fall and spring semesters).
+Maintain continuous enrollment by enrolling each fall and spring (at least 6 credit hours for payment of funds).
 Award amounts for part-time enrollment will be prorated based on credit hours attempted.

 Maintain enrollment status for every semester.
-If the student begins the semester as a full-time student, he or she must finish the semester with at least 12 hours.
+If the student begins the semester as a full-time student, he or she must finish the semester with at least twelve hours.
 If the student begins the semester as a part-time student, he or she must maintain at least 6 credit hours.
-Dropping or withdrawing from one or more classes may result in the permanent loss of eligibility.
+Dropping or withdrawing (officially or unofficially) from one or more classes may result in the permanent loss of eligibility.